ropensci/roweb3/content/blog/2021-01-26-http-testing-book/index.Rmd

 output:
   html_document:
     keep_md: true
-tweet: "If you want to learn all about HTTP testing, read this post by @ma_salmon & @sckottie!"
 ---

 More and more R packages access resources on the web, and play crucial roles in workflows.